harfrancois/401-reeading-notes/terminal.md

 ### The Command Line

 The command line/terminal is your machines text base interface.
-In the previous courses we courses, the commands line have been covered. its is always useful to review.
+In the previous courses, the commands line have been covered.
+Its is always useful to review.
+This section I have added a few commands that I think will be useful.

 ### Useful Notes